aws-samples/iam-identity-center-team/docs/guides/approver.md

 </details>

 When a user requests elevated access to an account, if you are a member of the approver group for that account/OU, you will receive an email prompting you to log into the TEAM app and either approve or reject the elevated access request.
-## Approve Elevated Access Request
+## Approve or reject elevated access
 1. Log into the application.
 2. In the left-hand menu go to *Approvals* &rarr; *Approve requests*.
 3. You will see all of the requests that are pending your approval.
 Tick the request and click on *View details*.